Tractable Gaussian Phase Retrieval with Heavy Tails and Adversarial Corruption with Near-Linear Sample Complexity: Techniques

 \textbf{Spectral initialization and gradient descent:} We first briefly explain the main idea of a family of phase retrieval algorithms \cite{chen_candes_2015_solving,CLS15,bunaR24_robust_phase,wuR23_noisy,GFAZ24,ma2018implicit,NJS15}.
 The population risk $r(x) = \mathbb{E}[(y - \langle a,x \rangle^2)^2]/4$ for phase retrieval is non-convex, however, it is well-known \cite{bunaR24_robust_phase,ma2018implicit, chen_candes_2015_solving, CLS15, wuR23_noisy,GFAZ24, NJS15} that within a ball of radius $R = \Theta(\|x^*\|)$ around $\pm x^*$, $r(x)$ is smooth and strongly convex.
 Hence, if one could obtain an initial iterate $x_0$ inside this ball, \emph{gradient descent} would converge efficiently to $\pm x^*$.
 It turns out that the top eigenvector of $\mathbb{E}[y a a^T]$ is parallel to $x^*$, and hence to obtain an initial iterate $x_0$, it suffices to obtain an approximate top eigenvector of $\mathbb{E}[y a a^T]$, which is typically obtained by finding the top eigenvector of an empirical estimator, such as $\frac{1}{m}\sum_i y_i a_i a^T_i$ in the simplest setup (\emph{spectral initialization}).
 For several variants of spectral initialization, see \cite{NJS15,bunaR24_robust_phase, zhang2017nonconvex,wang2017solvingsystemofquadraticequationsviaatruncatedmplitdeflow,GFAZ24,chen_candes_2015_solving}.

 \textbf{Prior techniques for phase retrieval with strong adversarial corruption and heavy-tailed noise (\Cref{def:error_model}):} Naturally, the main algorithmic principle of \cite{bunaR24_robust_phase} and \cite{Dong2024outlierrobust} is to use a \emph{robust} spectral initialization followed by a \emph{robust} gradient descent procedure.
 We first describe their robust gradient descent procedure: they express the gradient as a mean of a random variable whose samples can be obtained from the \Cref{def:error_model}, and leverage recent algorithmic breakthroughs for robust mean estimation; this idea has appeared in several recent works \cite{prasad2020robust,li2023robust,holland_2019_efficient_learning_with_robust_gredient_descent}.
 For robust spectral initialization, \cite{bunaR24_robust_phase} have the insight that the top eigenvector of $\operatorname{Cov}(y a)$ also suffices for spectral initialization and use the exponential time robust covariance estimator \cite{oliveira2024improved} to estimate $\operatorname{Cov}(y a)$, and find the top eigenvector of the estimate.
-On the other hand \cite{Dong2024outlierrobust} (who focuses on the $\sigma=0$ case) showed that given sufficient samples, robustly finding the top eigenvector of $\mathbb{E}[y a a^T]$ can be reduced to a convex Ky-fan-2 norm optimization problem, which can be converted into a packing semidefinite program for which nearly-linear time solvers exist. \footnote{Their reduction for near-linear sample complexity appears to have a bug; however, their reduction works if the sample complexity is allowed to be more than $\tilde{O}(n)$ (but still a polynomial in $n$), we elaborate on this in \Cref{sec: dong}.}
+On the other hand \cite{Dong2024outlierrobust} (who focuses on the $\sigma=0$ case) showed that given sufficient samples, robustly finding the top eigenvector of $\mathbb{E}[y a a^T]$ can be reduced to a convex Ky-fan-2 norm optimization problem, which can be converted into a packing semidefinite program for which nearly-linear time solvers exist.
+Their reduction for near-linear sample complexity has a bug, which is later claimed to be resolved in \cite{dong2025outlier}.
+For details, see page 6, and for a full discussion, see \cref{sec: dong}.\footnote{However, their reduction works if the sample complexity is allowed to be more than $\tilde{O}(n)$ (but still a polynomial in $n$), we elaborate on this in \Cref{sec: dong}.}